vas16290487/Glossary/README.md

 A set of instructions that a computer system may go through to solve a problem.
 Such an algorithm needs to have a well-defined set of inputs and outputs.

+## Debugging

+### The Debugging Process

+Over the lifetime of a software application various errors may be discovered during production and development; the process of identifying, locating and subsequently dealing with these errors (commonly referred to as bugs) is knows as debugging.

+### Debugging Tools and Techniques

+Debugging can be quite a tedious task as errors can be quite obscure and difficult to resolve, especially if the problem lies within a system that the software developer has little to no control over.
+Here are some tools that may be present in an IDE in order to aid with the discovery, isolation and removal of an error:

+- Breakpoints: these are lines in source code that have been marked as pause points.
+Most IDEs have a debugger application that can pause execution of an application; during this pause, a software engineer may analyse the current state of the application and check if it is running as expected.

+- Console: this is a command line interface with two purposes: specific output from an application and referencing parts of the application while it is paused.
+During development and debugging, a developer may choose to add small messages that are sent to the console during particular moments of execution; for example, an application might output the value of a variable if a specific condition has proven to be true.
+Further more, some IDEs allow a developer to use the console while the application is stopped; this could be used to check the value of a variable, or to execute and analyse the behaviour of a function.

+- Stepping through code: there are a few small tools that can allow a developer to navigate execution:
+  - Step into: the application goes through one logical statement, and pause the execution after that statement
+  - Step out: the application continues to run code until the current procedure returns, and pause execution after it returned
+  - Step over: acts the same as step into, except the application won't pause within a procedure; if a procedure has been reached, execution will stop on the next statement

 ## Process of Building an Application

 When building an application it is advised to use the following steps, in order to create a product that may effectively fulfil the requirements of a customer: